 Baked million dollar spaghetti is one of my family’s favorite casserole recipes!
-It puts an American thumbprint on a classic Italian-inspired combination of two popular dishes.
-Spaghetti and lasagna.
+It puts an American spin on a classic Italian-inspired combination of two dishes.
+Instant Pot spaghetti and lasagna.
 A lazy lasagna, if you will!

-It’s made with layers of spaghetti and meat sauce, creaminess from the cream cheese and ricotta, more saucy spaghetti then topped with even more cheese, then baked until golden and bubbly.
-Much like baked spaghetti, this delicious million dollar spaghetti casserole is one the kids will really get a kick out of!
+It’s made with layers of spaghetti and meat sauce, cream cheese and ricotta, then topped with more cheese and baked until golden and bubbly.
+Much like baked spaghetti, this delicious million dollar spaghetti casserole is one the kids will love.

-The nature of baked casseroles is that they are meant to feed a crowd, be homestyle comfort food, easy to make and tasty to eat.
+Baked casseroles are comfort food that not only feed crowd but are easy to make and tasty to eat.
 This million dollar spaghetti casserole, my tater tot casserole recipe and baked eggplant Parmesan recipe hit a home run on all fronts!
-They are sure to become some of your family’s favorites too!

 Why This Recipe Works